“There is a field out beyond right doing and wrong doing,

 I begin to sing, and Seiko begins to dance under the broad branches of a firmly rooted tree,

-As an adult, I’ve never been a pet owner so it’s surprising to realize that one of my best friends– ever– was a cat named “Licorice.”
+As an adult, I’ve never been a pet owner so it’s surprising to realize that one of my best friends– ever–was a cat named “Licorice.”

 My dad was stationed in Colorado when this wonderful black cat came into our lives.
 My Aunt Rene found her, meowing from a storm drain.
 She was only a kitten then, abandoned.

-“Can we keep her?” sang the chorus of my sisters and I. The answer was, “No.” In the meantime, we fed her and held her and cooed over her tiny frame until the day that she was to given away to a young couple from the hospital where my father worked.
+“Can we keep her?” sang the chorus of my sisters and me.
+The answer was, “No.” In the meantime, we fed her and held her and cooed over her tiny frame until the day that she was to be given away to a young couple from the hospital where my father worked.

 On the afternoon of their arrival, I sat outside on the front lawn, praying with all my might that I would get to keep Licorice despite the inevitable.
-I held her close to say our last teary goodbyes.
+I held her close for say our last teary goodbyes.
 To this day, I delight in sharing the miracle that happened.

 Just before they were to arrive, my parents came outside to tell me that the couple had called to say that THEY HAD CHANGED THEIR MINDS!
 They had just purchased a new couch and a kitten would be a big mistake.
 Licorice was mine!

 Though it’s been over thirty years since this time, I can still recall my dear Licorice’s presence.
-I can feel her soft fur, sense her purr against my belly and smell the milk on her rough tongue as she licks me.
+I can feel her soft fur, sense her purr against my belly and smell the milk on her rough tongue as she licks my skin.
 In our most intimate of love rituals, I remember how Licorice would put her paws at the top of my head and run them down my face.
-Delicious.

 With an 8 year-old’s fervency, I insisted that Licorice treat all beings with such kindness as we shared.
 We practiced with my neighbor’s cat.
-I scolded Licorice each time she howled or clawed– and praised her for her friendliness.
+I scolded Licorice each time she howled or clawed–and praised her for her friendliness.
 The progress was slow, but I didn’t give up.

 She led me to the storage room to an open box on the second shelf and to the sight of two black newborns.
 She jumped in beside them and licked my hands as we marveled at them together.
 For days, she refused access to “our” babies to anyone but me.

 Licorice changed after becoming a mother.
-My parents had her spayed and she wasn’t a spry young kitten herself anymore.
+My parents had her spayed and she wasn’t a spry young kitten anymore.
 My parents let us keep “Jellybean,” the kitten who most resembled her once sleek form, but we were forced to give up chubby Gumdrop to others across town.